arthur-manske/lis/README.md

-# List - Rust implementation of ls command
+# Lis - Rust implementation of ls command

-List is a simple Rust project created as an alternative to the ls command, capable of ordering files and directories, differentiating symbolic links and directories by color, and adding '@' to symbolic links and '/' to directories.
+Lis is a simple Rust project created as an alternative to the ls command, capable of ordering files and directories, differentiating symbolic links and directories by color, and adding '@' to symbolic links and '/' to directories.
 ## Usage
 `
-$ list [FLAGS] [OPTIONS]
+$ lis [FLAGS] [OPTIONS]
 `
 ## Flags
     -h or --help: Prints help information